Moduli of spaces with prescribed homotopy groups: Introduction

 \subsection{Overview of the approach}

-As explained in the introduction, the results we prove are known already in a slightly different context, and the main virtue of this note is to give a new approach to understanding them.
-Let us briefly describe the main ideas.
+Before describing our approach, let us briefly recall the key ideas appearing the work of Blanc, Dwyer and Goerss.
+The main technical tool in \cite{realization_space_of_a_pi_algebra} is the category of simplicial pointed topological spaces equipped with its $E_{2}$-model structure.

-The main technical tool in the work of Blanc, Dwyer and Goerss is the category of simplicial pointed topological spaces equipped with its $E_{2}$-model structure.
-The latter was introduced in \cite{dwyer_kan_stover} and later generalized in \cite{jardine_model_structures_for_presheaf_categories}, \cite{bousfield_cosimplicial_resolutions}.
-In this exotic model structure, a map $X^{\bullet} \rightarrow Y^{\bullet}$ of simplicial pointed topological spaces is a weak equivalence if and only if the map $\pi_{i} X^{\bullet} \rightarrow \pi_{i} Y^{\bullet}$ is a weak equivalence of simplicial groups for all $i \geq 1$.
-Every levelwise weak equivalence has this property, but the class of $E_{2}$-weak equivalences is much broader.
+In the latter model structure, first introduced in \cite{dwyer_kan_stover}, a map $X_{\bullet} \rightarrow Y_{\bullet}$ of simplicial pointed topological spaces is a weak equivalence if and only if the map $(\pi_{i} X)_{\bullet} \rightarrow (\pi_{i} Y)_{\bullet}$ is a weak equivalence of simplicial sets for all $i \geq 1$.
+Every levelwise weak equivalence of simplicial topological spaces has this property, but the class of $E_{2}$-weak equivalences is much more broad.

-One shows that geometric realization preserves weak equivalences between $E_{2}$-cofibrant objects and so we get a well-behaved functor into topological spaces.
-The objects of the $E_{2}$-model category are to be thought of as \emph{projective resolutions} of a pointed topological space, the main idea of the work of Blanc-Dwyer-Goerss is that instead of trying to construct a realization of $\Pi$-algebra directly, one tries to construct its resolution.
+Cofibrant objects of the category of simplicial pointed topological spaces equipped with the $E_{2}$ structure can be thought of as ``nonabelian projective resolutions'' of a pointed topological space, namely the geometric realization.
+The main idea of the work of Blanc-Dwyer-Goerss is that instead of trying to construct a space realizing a given $\Pi$-algebra directly, one tries to construct its resolution.
 This can be then done inductively due to the additional simplicial direction.

-There are two kinds of bigraded homotopy groups that one can associate to a simplicial pointed topological space, see \cite{bigraded_homotopy_groups}, both invariant under $E_{2}$-equivalences, the homotopy of simplicial groups $\pi_{i}X^{\bullet}$ considered above being one kind.
-In the work of Blanc-Dwyer-Goerss, computations are performed by playing the two kinds off each other using a certain long exact sequence, called the \emph{spiral exact sequence}.
+There are two kinds of bigraded homotopy groups that one can associate to a simplicial pointed topological space, see \cite{bigraded_homotopy_groups}, one of them being the homotopy groups $\pi_{j} | (\pi_{i}X)_{\bullet}|$ of the geometric realization of the simplicial set $(\pi_{i} X)_{\bullet}$ for each $i \geq 1$.
+Both kinds of bigraded homotopy groups are invariant under $E_{2}$-equivalences.
+In the work of Blanc-Dwyer-Goerss, computations are performed by playing the two kinds off each other using a certain long exact sequence, called the spiral exact sequence.